Parametric Adjustable Mould

 The invention developed in collaboration with the Melbourne School of Design eliminates the need to produce individual moulds for double curvature panel through a single variable mould design which is computer numerically controlled (CNC); thereby reducing waste and cost to the production cycle.
 Titled (P)arametric (A)justable (M)ould or PAM, the technology has a background algorithm and custom user interface that drives the CNC machine.
 The machine can be used to manufacture pre-cast concrete panel with a single mould and no immediate waste.
 A proof of concept prototype was developed and test panels verified to be near industry standard; tolerances of +/- 1 mm vs. design.
 A provisional patent of the technology was filed through University of Melbourne in Jan 2018.

-Research team: Paul Loh (UoM), David Leggett (LLDS), Daniel Prohasky, Tim Cameron and Ryan Huang
+Research team: Dr Paul Loh (UoM), David Leggett (LLDS), Daniel Prohasky, Tim Cameron and Ryan Huang